takumib/cpsc210-labs/labs/lab11_2/lab11.md

 ## Objectives

-Building on our shape hierarchy built up in previous labs, in this lab we'll conclude the semester by taking advantage of inheritance in C++ with the use of pointers.
+Building on our shape hierarchy built up in previous labs, in this lab we'll take advantage of inheritance in C++ with the use of pointers.

 ## Task 1: Adding a `name` descriptor to your `Shape` classes